pnp/pnpjs/docs/getting-started.md

 ## Getting Started with SharePoint Framework

 The @pnp/sp and @pnp/graph libraries are designed to work seamlessly within SharePoint Framework projects with a small amount of upfront configuration.
-If you are running in 2016 on-premesis please [read this note](SPFx-On-Premesis-2016.md) on a workaround for the included TypeScript version.
+If you are running in 2016 on-premises please [read this note](SPFx-On-Premesis-2016.md) on a workaround for the included TypeScript version.
 If you are targetting SharePoint online you do not need to take any additional steps.

 ### Establish Context